smegbot1/NC-News-Portfolio/README.old.md

    - comment_count <-- Complete
    - votes <-- Complete
 6. post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly').
-7. delete my own comments (as a default logged in user. e.g. 'jessjelly').
+7. delete my own comments (as a default logged in user. e.g. 'jessjelly').          <------------ Complete
 8. vote on an article and immediately see the change.
 9. vote on a comment and immediately see the change.